Berlin in summer

 Sunday in Mauerpark Berlin

-It was to Mauerpark we headed one sunny Sunday to experience some local Berlin culture and drink in the relaxed, friendly atmosphere.
+It was to Mauerpark we headed one sunny Sunday.
+Here we had the chance to experience some local Berlin culture and drink in the relaxed, friendly atmosphere.

-Located in Prenzlauer Berg, the name translates to “Wall Park” and previously formed part of the “death strip” dividing east and west Berlin.
+Located in Prenzlauer Berg, the name translates to “Wall Park”.
+It previously formed part of the “death strip” dividing east and west Berlin.
 A strip of the former wall remains and is a popular spot for graffitti artists.

-The “Flohmarkt” (flea markets) are bustling hive of activity, with an eclectic mix of stallholders selling everything from nick-nacks and clothing, antiques and furniture, to vinyl records and retro goods.
+The “Flohmarkt” (flea markets) are bustling hive of activity.
+An eclectic mix of stallholders selling everything from nick-nacks and clothing, antiques and furniture, to vinyl records and retro goods.

 We enjoyed a lazy Sunday morning browsing through the stalls and haggling for the odd bargain, with the help of our handy German translators.

 The highlight of the day comes at 3pm with “Bearpit Karaoke”.
 Up to two thousand spectators cram the stone steps of the amphitheatre to take advantage of what has become a local cultural icon.
-Anyone can sing, from 11 year old kids to the elderly gent whose rendition of Frank Sinatra’s “My Way” sung in German has become a weekly act.
+Anyone can join in.
+From 11 year old kids to the elderly gent whose rendition of Frank Sinatra’s “My Way” sung in German has become a weekly act.

-Entrepreneurial vendors carry crates of beer and soft drink to and from the local supermarket, providing the audience with a ready supply of refreshment, collecting the empties to take advantage of the bottle return.
+Entrepreneurial vendors carry crates of beer and soft drink to and from the local supermarket.
+They provide the audience with a ready supply of refreshment.
+It must be quite lucrative collecting the empties to take advantage of the bottle return.

-Despite what we would consider “lax’ liquor laws – beer is readily available in aisle six of the supermarket at approximately 90 cents a bottle- there are no evident problems.
-Beer is flowing freely, yet nobody is obviously drunk or obnoxious.
+Despite what we would consider “lax’ liquor laws there are no evident problems.
+Unlike Australia,–beer is readily available in aisle six of the supermarket at approximately 90 cents a bottle.
+Beer is flowing freely, however nobody is obviously drunk or obnoxious.